Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Conclusions

-The KLE-to-POD strategy worked well for the convection-reaction-diffusion PDE, but not as well in the Helmholtz problem.
-The derivative-informed AS-to-POD strategy performed well in both numerical examples, consistently outperforming all of the other neural networks.
-This makes sense in light of the projection error plots (Figure \ref{pod_eigs_and_errors_confusion} and Figure \ref{pod_eigs_and_errors_helmholtz}); in the convection-reaction-diffusion case the KLE basis was able to reduce the error similar to AS, but in the Helmholtz case the KLE basis was not able to reduce the projection error much.
-Figures \ref{as_kle_vectors_confusion} \ref{as_kle_spectra_helmholtz} demonstrate that in both cases the AS eigenvectors were able to resolve key localized information, in particular highly-oscillatory smaller length scales for the Helmholtz problem, while the KLE eigenvectors resembled typical elliptic PDE eigenfunctions as expected.
+The KLE-to-POD strategy worked well for the convection-diffusion-reaction problem, but not as well for the Helmholtz problem.
+On the other hand, the DIPNet strategy performed well in both numerical examples, consistently outperforming all of the other neural networks.
+This makes sense in light of the projection error plots (Figure \ref{pod_eigs_and_errors_confusion} and Figure \ref{pod_eigs_and_errors_helmholtz}); in the convection-diffusion-reaction case the KLE basis was able to reduce the error similar to AS, but in the Helmholtz case the KLE basis was unable to reduce the projection error to any significant degree.
+Figures \ref{as_kle_vectors_confusion} and \ref{as_kle_vectors_helmholtz} demonstrate that in both cases the AS eigenvectors were able to resolve key localized information, in particular highly-oscillatory smaller length scales for the Helmholtz problem, while the KLE eigenvectors resembled typical elliptic PDE eigenfunctions as expected.

+These projectors used in DIPNet are infinite-dimensionally consistent, meaning that the neural network learns the true information for the PDE and not artifacts of the discretization.
+This strategy allows for extensions to transfer learning and multi-fidelity methods.

 In future work we will employ these surrogates in many-query settings such as Bayesian inference, optimal experimental design, and stochastic optimization.
 The neural network architectures in this work were kept simple in order to limit the sources of errors (more complicated neural networks are harder to train).
 There is considerable opportunity to tune the parametrizations of the input--output projected networks to achieve higher performing networks.
-Nevertheless, the present work demonstrates the viability of the general approach.
+Nevertheless, the present work demonstrates the power of our general approach.